Planning a home vegetable garden is a great way to provide fresh delicious vegetables for your family.

 Here are some tips and ideas for a planting a container, French intensive or Hugelkultur vegetable garden.

 Watch our garden planning video below for more ideas!

-These are all vegetable garden plans that work well for planting a small home vegetable garden.
-You will need to choose a location with plenty of sunlight for your vegetable garden location, and a convenient source of water nearby.
+These are all vegetable garden plans that work well for planting a small but successful home garden.

 Growing tomatoes, cucumbers, lettuce, radishes, onions, parsley, peppers, and carrots in container gardens is quite simple as long as you have a sunny location on your porch, patio, deck, balcony or in a flower-bed on which to place your containers.